 - Ham - any type of cooked ham will work.
 Leftover ham from the holidays works great for this recipe and deli ham works great too.

 - Shredded Cheese - cheddar is traditionally found in a Denver omelet, but the next best thing would be Pepper Jack or mozzarella.
 A little goat cheese or feta would also taste amazing!

-How to Make a Baked Denver Omelet
+How to Make This Denver Omelette Recipe